What Are Dating Scams, And How To Avoid Them

 Rushing into relationships with people you meet online may make you vulnerable to an online scam.
 Taking things slowly may help shake off predators looking for financial or emotional gain.

-Some predators may share information to entice their targets to divulge personal details they can later use against them.
-The scammer may also be attempting to force a strong emotional connection in order to manipulate the other person.
+Some predators reveal information to entice their targets to divulge personal details they can later use against them.
+The scammer may also be attempting to force a strong emotional connection to manipulate the other person.

 Dating apps often have moderators who may flag manipulative or offensive conversations.
 If the person you’re messaging turns out to be a predator, the authorities might also be able to track them down based on their app profile.
 Moving communication off the app before you get to know someone may shield them from responsibility later on.

-If you suspect you are communicating with an online predator, you may want to keep a copy of all communications by taking a screenshot of any app or online conversation.
-If you believe you have been taken advantage of in an online scam, report the predator to the FBI’s Internet Crime Complaint Center and to the app or website that you are using.
+If you suspect you are communicating with an online predator, you may want to keep a copy of bank statements and screenshots of any online conversations, which could be valuable financial information for entities like the Better Business Bureau.
+If you believe you have been taken advantage of in an online scam, report the predator to the FBI’s Internet Crime Complaint Center and the app or website you use.

 Rawpixel

-For some people, online dating may cause or exacerbate mental health challenges.
+For some people, online dating may cause or worsen mental health challenges, especially when they have fallen victim to manipulative tactics.
 Being a target of an online dating scam can make it hard to trust others, while struggles to match with those you are interested in may make people feel rejected, objectified, or burned out.
 Using online dating apps can increase your risk for depression, anxiety, and emotional distress.

 Getty/Vadym Pastukh